made2591/trello2google/README.md

 trello2google
 =============

 A Python script that syncs Trello cards that have a due date with a personal calendar in Google Calendar.
+Many thanks to @valentinarho

 ### Usage